wlillisdev/hudson-homes/README.md

 - __What We Do Section__

-  - What we do section allow the user to quickly evaluate if Hudson Homes has the services they require.
+  - What we do section allows the user to quickly evaluate if Hudson Homes has the services they require.
   - It has a simple design with minimal text about each service, but enough text to allow the user evaluate each service.
 Each service also has a button to encourage the user to read more about the service.
+When the button is clicked the user is brought directly to that section on the services page.
   - Each service has a nice icon that helps the user identify the specific service.

 ![What we do Section](assets/images/header.jpg)